 - 2. Pre-Trial.
 No later than when a defendant receives a target letter alleging the commission of a capital offense, or is charged with a federal criminal offense for which the penalty of death is possible, the Court must appoint two attorneys, at least one of whom meets the qualifications for "learned counsel."
 Consistent with Section IV.A.1 of this Plan, the Court may appoint capitally qualified counsel for an individual whom, although uncharged, is the subject of an investigation in a federal death-eligible case.
-When appointing counsel, the Court must consider and give due weight to the recommendations of the Federal Defenders, through its Executive Director, and Death Penalty Resource Counsel and articulate reasons for not doing so. - 3.
+When appointing counsel, the Court must consider the recommendation of the Federal Defenders through its Executive Director, who will consult with Death Penalty Resource Counsel to recommend qualified counsel.
+In cases for which there are multiple defendants, and the Federal Defenders represents one defendant, the Court should contact the Federal Death Penalty Resource Counsel Project for recommendations for counsel rather than the Federal Defenders' office because of the potential conflict of interest. - 3.
 Direct Appeals.
 Counsel representing a death-sentenced federal appellant should include at least one attorney who did not represent the appellant at trial.
 Each trial counsel who withdraws should be replaced with similarly qualified counsel to represent the defendant on appeal.
-When appointing counsel, the Court must consider and give due weight to the recommendations of the Federal Defenders, through its Executive Director, and Federal Capital Appellate Resource Counsel and articulate reasons for not doing so. - 4.
+When appointing counsel, the Court must consider the recommendation of the Federal Defenders through its Executive Director, who will consult with Federal Capital Appellate Resource Counsel to recommend qualified counsel. - 4.
 Post-Conviction Proceedings.
 In any post-conviction proceeding under 18 U.S.C. § 2255 or 2254, the Court will appoint the Capital Habeas Unit of the Federal Defenders as lead counsel to represent financially eligible persons seeking habeas corpus relief in state death penalty proceedings under 28 U.S.C. § 2254, but may, when deemed appropriate by the Court, appoint as lead counsel a qualified attorney who is not a member of the Capital Habeas Unit.
 Upon request of the Capital Habeas Unit, the Court also may appoint an attorney from the CJA Capital Panel or other qualified attorney as second counsel.
 In the event of conflicts, existing workload, or other special factors, if the Capital Habeas Unit is unable to provide representation, it shall recommend to the Court attorneys from the CJA Capital Panel to be appointed pursuant to 18 U.S.C. § 3005 or other applicable provisions of law.
-When appointing counsel, the Court must consider and give due weight to the recommendations of the Federal Defenders, through its Executive Director, and the appropriate Resource Counsel project and articulate reasons for not doing so.
 For 28 U.S.C. § 2255 proceedings, appointment should take place, if possible, prior to denial of certiorari on direct appeal by the United States Supreme Court.
 For 28 U.S.C. § 2254 proceedings, appointment should take place at the earliest time permissible by law to permit federal counsel to avail themselves of the full statute-of-limitations period to prepare a petition.